 Containerd for Kubernetes:

-Pluggability has played a major part in Kubernetes successful journey so far and the Kubenauts community has ensured that many layers including storage, networking, and schedulers can be replaced with custom implementations without hampering the user experience.
-In December 2016, Kubernetes team launched the API for the Container Runtime Interface (CRI) which changed the way a container is run on Kubernetes drastically and made it customizable, rather than having users continue using Docker or rkt with Kubernetes in a non-customizable manner.
+Pluggability has played a major part in Kubernetes' successful journey so far, and the Kubenauts community has ensured that many layers, including storage, networking, and schedulers can be replaced with custom implementations without hampering the user experience.
+In December 2016, the Kubernetes team launched the API for the Container Runtime Interface (CRI), which changed the way a container is run on Kubernetes drastically and made it customizable, rather than having users continue using Docker or rkt with Kubernetes in a non-customizable manner.
 CRI consists of protocol buffers and gRPC API, and libraries, with additional specifications and tools under active development.
 The CRI exposes an interface that lets any container runtime to plug into the Kubernetes system without the need to re-compile.
-This allows users to select Kubernetes as an orchestrator for their non-Docker or non-rkt infrastructure too thus freeing the users from depending on traditional tie-ins on Docker/rkt.
+This allows users to select Kubernetes as an orchestrator for their non-Docker or non-rkt infrastructure, too thus freeing the users from depending on traditional tie-ins on Docker/rkt.

 CRI-containerd is an implementation of CRI for containerd for its integration with Kubernetes.
 It works on the same node along with the Kubelet and containerd.
 Positioned between Kubernetes and containerd, CRI-containerd handles all CRI service requests from the Kubelet and uses containerd to manage containers and container images.
 CRI-containerd creates containerd service requests for every service request coming from the Kubelet while adding additional functions to support the CRI requirements.

-As of today, containerd usage continues to grow finding application in many upstream projects like Moby, Linux Kit, Kubernetes, etc. and with the increased interest from many container orchestration platforms, we can expect lots of developments around containerd.
+As of today, containerd usage continues to grow to find applications in many upstream projects like Moby, Linux Kit, Kubernetes, etc. and with the increased interest from many container orchestration platforms, we can expect lots of developments around containerd.
 But for now, we can surely say that containerd is here to stay and will continue to provide stiff competition to other technologies in the same space.